Modern runic writing: Early modern period and Viking Revival

 Runic calendars are perpetual calendar based on the 19-year-long Metonic cycle of the Moon.
 They may originate as early as in the 13th century, but most surviving examples date to the early modern period.

 Most of the several thousand which survive are wooden calendars date from the 16th century onward.
 Around 1800, such calendars were made in the form of tobacco boxes in brass.

 Esotericism

 Germanic mysticism and völkisch symbolism

 The pioneer of the Armanist branch of Ariosophy and one of the more important figures in esotericism in Germany and Austria in the late 19th and early 20th century was the Austrian occultist, mysticist, and völkisch author, Guido von List.
-In 1908, he published in Das Geheimnis der Runen ("The Secret of the Runes") a set of eighteen so-called "Armanen runes", based on the Younger Futhark and runes of List's own introduction, which allegedly were revealed to him in a state of temporary blindness after cataract operations on both eyes in 1902.
+In 1908, he published in Das Geheimnis der Runen ("The Secret of the Runes") a set of eighteen so-called "Armanen runes", which allegedly were revealed to him in a state of temporary blindness after cataract operations on both eyes in 1902.

-List's row is based on the Younger Futhark, with the names and sound values mostly close to the Anglo-Saxon Futhorc.
-The two final runes, Eh and Gibor, added to the Younger Futhark inventory, are taken from Anglo-Saxon Eoh and Gyfu.
-Apart from the two additional runes, and a displacement of the Man rune from 13th to 15th place, the sequence is identical to that of the Younger Futhark.

-In his English translation of the work, Stephen Flowers insists that the final h in the name futharkh is not a misspelling, but indicates the seventh rune, Hagal.

 The first sixteen of von List's runes correspond to the sixteen Younger Futhark runes, with slight modifications in names (and partly mirrored shapes).
 The two additional runes are loosely inspired by the Anglo-Saxon Futhorc.

 The first sixteen are named Fa, Ur, Thurs, Os, Rit, Ka, Hagal, Nauth, Is, Ar, Sig, Tyr, Bar, Laf, Man, Yr.